fakhirali/MySqroot/README.md

 # Trying to create a Sq root algo
-made a gridient descent optimization algo
+made a gradient descent optimization algo